The Spotted Wood Owl is a richly coloured medium-sized owl with a large rounded head, no ear-tufts and dark eyes.

 Habitat: Partially cleared forest, evergreen secondary forest, forest edges, plantations and parks in human settlements.
 Forages freely in open and semi-open country, orchards and parks, as well as between houses in areas with much parkland.
 Also inhabits unpopulated remote regions such as swamp forest and mangroves near the coast.
 Ranges from sea-level up to about 1000m.

-Distribution: Southern Burma, Thailand, Cambodia, Southern Vietnam and Malay Peninsula, Central Sumatra, discontinuously to Java, Bawean Island off Northern Java, Calamian Islands and Palawan, Western Philippines.
+Distribution: Southern Burma, Thailand, Cambodia, Southern Vietnam and Malay Peninsula, Central Sumatra, discontinuously to Java, Bawean Island off Northern Java, Palawan and Calamian Islands in western Philippines.

 Original Description: Horsfield, Thomas.
 1821.
 Transactions of the Linnean Society of London (Trans.
 Linn.
 Soc.
 London) (1) 13: p.
 140.